HUMA 10: Human Sexuality (Lecture)

 Weekly Topics/Assignments Due

 Topics, including lectures, films, readings, etc. often are sexually explicit, presenting a wide variety of human sexual behavior, values, and beliefs.
 Although I strive to be sensitive in the presentation of such course materials, there is the potential of some course materials to be taken as offensive and/or demeaning.
 The content of this class may provoke strong emotional responses.
-Students might find some material offensive.
+Students may also find their sexual views and beliefs challenged through group discussions and debates.

 |Topics (subject to change)